-TraceGains: In an article you wrote for Food Manufacturing, you said “the market’s message is clear: digitize – or else.
+TraceGains: You once wrote that “the market’s message is clear: digitize – or else.”
 Why digitize?
-What is the value for the manufacturer?
+What is the value of the manufacturer?
 Is there a value for the customer/consumer as well?

-Williams: A good way to think about digitizing operations and being able to extract intelligence from the data, is to think of it as a lens from the past into the future and where the market is going.
-It helps point the way to where new opportunities are hiding or sometimes more importantly, it allows the perceptive few to recognize opportunities that are yet to be fully realized.
+Williams: The best way to think about digitizing operations is to think of it as a lens from the past into the future and where the market is going.
+It helps point the way to where new opportunities are hiding, or sometimes, more importantly, it allows the perceptive few to recognize opportunities.

 The key is adapting.

 One of the real values of digitizing data is that it makes knowledge in the organization unified and transparent, which facilitates collaboration among a much wider group.
-When many of your colleagues can access the same data you are working on they will have insights that are unique to them.
-This adds to the richness of understanding and can open up significant new opportunities.
+When many of your colleagues can access the same data you’re working on, they’ll have unique insights.
+This access adds to the richness of understanding and can open up significant new opportunities.
 Letting suppliers participate as well can lead to breakthrough innovations.

-As a result of this increased collaboration and unified knowledge, implementation is actually faster.
+As a result of this increased collaboration and unified knowledge, implementation is faster.

-TraceGains: During our 2014 TraceGains Customer Conference and Training, manufacturing journalist, TR Cutler noted that a theme heard from customer attendees was that TraceGains allows for one version of truth in their data.
-So instead of having everything segmented, everyone is able to see the same data and leverage that data appropriately within their departments, adding consistency and accuracy across departments.
+TraceGains: TraceGains allows for one version of the truth in a company’s data.
+So instead of having everything segmented, everyone can see the same data and leverage that data appropriately within their departments, adding consistency and accuracy across departments.

-Williams: That’s right and it’s very important.
-It adds to the richness of understanding because the way marketing interprets the data may be different from how engineering interprets the same data.
-So when we get together and collaborate about the information, the richness of the conversation is much deeper.
+Williams: That’s right, and it’s critical.
+It adds to the richness of understanding because the way marketing interprets it might differ from how engineering understands the same data.
+So, when we collaborate with the information, the richness of the conversation is much more meaningful.

-TraceGains: We see that there is absolutely value within the organization in favor of digitizing documents, but does that value extend out to the customer/consumer?
+TraceGains: We see there’s value within the organization in favor of digitizing documents, but does that value extend to the consumer?

-Williams: I’m seeing this happen more and more, especially in consumer packaged goods (CPGs) and food manufacturing, where these rich media environments are used not only for collaboration internally, but also for virtual focus groups with customers, especially when entering new markets.
-Extending these collaboration tools externally, allows companies to access more customers and ask questions in virtual focus groups, resulting in reduced time-to-market.
+Williams: I see this happen more often, especially in CPG and food manufacturing.
+These rich-media environments are used not only for collaboration internally but also for virtual focus groups with customers, especially when entering new markets.
+Extending these collaboration tools allows companies to access more customers and ask questions in virtual focus groups, resulting in reduced time-to-market.

 TraceGains: What are some areas that food manufacturers can leverage technology and automation to improve their business?

-Williams: The food industry is continually evolving at a rapid pace, so ensuring that companies are able to identify and quantify new opportunities is critical.
+Williams: The food industry is evolving rapidly, so ensuring that companies can identify and quantify new opportunities is critical.
 What I see now is increased collaboration within the supply chain, which has become paramount for food manufacturers.
-Using technology to collaborate in real-time throughout the supply chain and quickly respond to rapid market changes can mean getting to market first rather than reacting to competition.
+Using technology to collaborate in real-time throughout the supply chain and respond quickly to rapid market changes can mean getting to market first rather than reacting to competition.

-Technology also aids in modifying product for emerging markets with different tastes or needs.
-For example, a product that is successful in North America, may not have the same success in South East Asia.
-Often it’s just the package size that is the problem, so being able to react with new packaging and have suppliers adapt and help get the product there in time and at the right price is a key goal with this technology.
+Technology also aids in modifying products for emerging markets with different tastes or needs.
+For example, a successful product in North America might not have the same success in Southeast Asia.
+Often, it’s just the package size that’s the problem, so being able to react with new packaging and have suppliers adapt and help get the product there in time and at the right price is a crucial goal with this technology.

 TraceGains: When considering the business side of technology and garnering management approval and budgetary allocation, what would you recommend as key metrics or influencers to drive change from manual processes to digital, automated processes?
 What are some ways that food industry professionals can “sell” the need for technology?

-Williams: The best way to do it is to find a focused pilot that can demonstrate the technologies capabilities.
-Often service and maintenance are good target areas.
-This technology has reduced downtime by 27% and in continuous flow processes that typifies food manufacturing downtime avoidance can have fast paybacks.
+Williams: The best way to do it is to find a focused pilot that can demonstrate the technology’s capabilities.
+Often, service and maintenance are the best target areas.
+This technology has reduced downtime by 27%, and in continuous flow processes that typify food manufacturing, downtime avoidance can have fast paybacks.
 In food manufacturing, that’s critical because when you reduce downtime, the payback can be significant.

-It’s important to look at current work processes and see where the technology can accelerate or even eliminate certain steps.
+It’s essential to look at work processes and see where the technology can accelerate or eliminate specific steps.

 Some key metrics may be:

 Training is a critical cost in a high-turnover industry, which can reduce margins.
-Being able to train more people at less cost is another powerful benefit.
+Being able to train more people for less is another compelling benefit.

-When you’re trying to reach the customer, cloud-based technologies are extremely powerful.
-These technologies also help companies assimilate new versions of the technology because they don’t have to do any upgrades, it is all handled by the cloud service provider.
+When you’re trying to reach the customer, cloud-based technologies are potent.
+These technologies also help companies assimilate new versions of the technology because they don’t have to upgrade.
+It’s all handled by the cloud service provider.

-TraceGains: You recently mentioned that “Many manufacturers have poured untold sums into implementing ERP systems, stitching together operational systems, and integrating supply chains.
+TraceGains: You mentioned that “Many manufacturers have poured untold sums into implementing ERP systems, stitching together operational systems, and integrating supply chains.
 But these efforts have occurred in silos.”
-This seems to be a common issue, spanning many industries.
-What are some ways that companies can break down those silos, and achieve true integration across departments?
+This segregation of data is a common issue, spanning many industries.
+What are some ways companies can break down those silos and achieve true integration across departments?

 Williams: ERP systems are focused on transactions, primarily.
-In a sense, ERPs are managing what has already happened or in more general terms they manage the past.
-There’s surprisingly little information unless you know how to mine the data and present it in a way that it’s actually a lens to the future.
-The management of past transactions handled by ERPs is absolutely necessary, but ERP systems are not one of the great tools for leading and generating change.
+In a sense, ERPs manage what’s already happened, or in more general terms, they control the past.
+There’s surprisingly little information unless you know how to mine the data and present it so that it’s a lens to the future.
+The management of past transactions that ERPs handle is necessary, but these systems aren’t one of the great tools for generating change.

-Managing the future is much more difficult and requires a deep understanding of the past to establish a framework for analysis, but the breakthroughs come from collaboration with a rich network of colleagues inside the industry and out.
+Managing the future is much more complicated and requires a deep understanding of the past to establish a framework for analysis.
+Still, the breakthroughs come from collaboration with a vibrant network of colleagues inside the industry and out.

-Being able to understand how other departments function earlier in the process as well as downstream process helps teams become high performing teams that can anticipate their colleagues’ needs.
-In a sense silos are broken down because through collaboration, the team develops a deeper understand of a larger part of the business process, giving them opportunities to optimize and streamline where possible.
+Understanding how other departments function earlier in the process and the downstream process, helps teams perform better and anticipate their colleagues’ needs.
+In a sense, this breaks down silos because, with collaboration, the team develops a deeper understanding of a more significant part of the business process, giving them opportunities to optimize and streamline.

 About John Paul Williams:

 John Paul Williams is Director, Enterprise Solutions and Market Development, Americas for Polycom, where he utilizes years of experience as a global operations executive with P&L responsibility leading innovations in manufacturing, quality, and engineering.
-John Paul's industry experience includes telecommunications, process controls, military avionics, consumer goods, and medical equipment design and manufacturing.
-He has been a successful senior quality officer implementing Lean Manufacturing and Six Sigma methods, including developing strategic sourcing partnerships that increase competitive advantage.
+Williams’ industry experience includes telecommunications, process controls, military avionics, consumer goods, and medical equipment design and manufacturing.
+He’s been a successful senior quality officer implementing Lean Manufacturing and Six Sigma methods, including developing strategic sourcing partnerships that increase competitive advantage.